AUCD Emerging Leaders Interns

 • Demonstrated ability to build culturally responsive relationships with diverse stakeholders

-• Demonstrated ability to communicate effectively, including in writing, and adapt communication appropriately for purpose and audience
+• Demonstrated ability to communicate effectively and adapt communication appropriately for purpose and audience

 • Demonstrated ability to work independently and collaboratively with distance supervision